MockBukkit/docs/docs/en/user_guide/migration/migrate_mockbukkit_4.0.md

 ---
 outline: deep
-title: Migrate to Mockbukkit 4.0 manually
+title: Migrate to Mockbukkit 4.x
+next:
+    text: 'OpenRewrite Migration for 4.x'
+    link: '/docs/en/user_guide/migration/migrate_mockbukkit_4.0_openrewrite.html'

 ---

-# Migrate to Mockbukkit 4.0 manually
+# Migrate to Mockbukkit 4.x

 ::: tip
 We have OpenRewrite Recipes for this migration.
-You can more information on the page for the [OpenRewrite Migration for 4.0](migrate_mockbukkit_4.0_openrewrite.md)
+You can more information on the page for the [OpenRewrite Migration for 4.x](migrate_mockbukkit_4.0_openrewrite.md)

 :::

+The 4.0 release includes a large refactor, where the root package and many classnames have changed.
+All features that had previously been marked for removal has now been removed.

 ## Renaming packages

-In version 4 the package names were renamed from `be.seeseemelk.mockbukkit` to `org.mockbukkit.mockbukkit`.
+Package names were renamed from `be.seeseemelk.mockbukkit` to `org.mockbukkit.mockbukkit`.
-If you prefer to the migration manually, we suggest you to execute a _find and replace_.
+If you prefer to do the migration manually, we suggest you to execute a _find and replace_.

 ## Renaming classes

-In v4 version some classes were also renamed to match a meaningful name.
+Some classes were renamed to for clearer names.
 The table below creates a mapping between the class names from version 3 and the version 4.

 | v3                                                        | v4                                                              |